anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 Pretty much everything in the Cloud Solution Architect (CSA) role, circles around the customer - 'customer-centricity' is what we use internally for that.
 In other words, we are advocates for the customer, help them get heard in the development teams, be the voice of the customer to our Microsoft product team - and get the most out of Azure.

 After joining I landed in the Financial Services and Insurance (FSI) sector, where we focus on all mayor German customers - and talking mayor, all of them are huge and with that have huge challenges in adopting cloud technologies.
-So if you think that something works great, throw 100.000 concurrent user at it and it will definitely tell you very clearly that there is room for improvement.
+So if you think that something works great, throw 100.000 concurrent users at it and it will tell you very clearly that there is room for improvement.

-While some of the customers have near zero cloud adoption ambitions, some of them have everything in the cloud - And this is what I like so much!
+While some of the customers have near-zero cloud adoption ambitions, some of them have everything in the cloud - And this is what I like so much!
 I like the different stages and the great flexibility we have, to help the customers understanding what is required to tackle the next step in cloud maturity.

 ## Always Learning